Wandeon/fleet/README.md

 ## Monitoring (VPS)

 - Stack: `vps/compose.prom-grafana-blackbox.yml:1` (Prometheus, Grafana, Blackbox)
+- Service-to-service checks should use the container endpoints (`http://prometheus:9090/-/healthy` and `http://blackbox:9115`); host-mapped ports such as `9091` are only for interactive access from the host/browser.
 - Prometheus scrape config: `vps/prometheus.yml:1` loads file SD targets from `/etc/prometheus/targets/*.json`.
 - Add targets:
   - Audio: `vps/targets-audio.json:1`